facebook/react-native-website/website/versioned_docs/version-0.5/getting-started.md

 <block class="native linux android" />

-### Watchman (optional)
+### Watchman

 Follow the [Watchman installation guide](https://facebook.github.io/watchman/docs/install.html#buildinstall) to compile and install Watchman from source.

 > [Watchman](https://facebook.github.io/watchman/docs/install.html) is a tool by Facebook for watching changes in the filesystem.
-It is highly recommended you install it for better performance, but it's alright to skip this if you find the process to be tedious.
+It is highly recommended you install it for better performance and increased compatibility in certain edge cases (translation: you may be able to get by without installing this, but your mileage may vary; installing this now may save you from a headache later).

 <block class="native mac ios" />